 InvestNow has not deducted Resident Withholding Tax (RWT) from any dividend income received from an AUT on the assumption that the FIF rules apply to you as an investor.
 However, individuals can choose not to apply the FIF rules if the de minimis exception applies.
 This exception applies if the total cost of your FIF investments did not exceed NZ\$50,000 at any point during the income year.
+The total cost of your FIF investments represents all your applications and any dividend reinvestment.

-If the de minimis exception applies, you pay tax on the value of the dividends or distributions received from your FIF investments.
-You can choose to calculate your income using the FIF rules instead - however, if you elect to do this, you must apply the FIF rules for the next four years.
+If the de minimis exception applies, most investors need to pay tax on the value of the distributions received from their FIF investments.
+Alternatively, if the de minimis exception applies, you can choose to calculate your income using the FIF rules instead - however, if you elect to do this, you must apply the FIF rules for the next four years.